Friday, December 18, 2009

 In a bowl, combine the cornmeal, flour, salt, and baking powder and stir together.
 Measure the buttermilk and milk in a measuring cup and add the egg.
 Stir together with a fork.
 Add the baking soda and stir.
 Pour the milk mixture into the dry ingredients.
 Stir with a fork until just combined.
 Do not over stir.
 In a small bowl, melt 1/4 cup of the shortening in the microwave.
 Slowly add the melted shortening to the batter, stirring constantly until just combined.

 In an iron skillet over high heat, melt the remaining 2 tablespoons shortening.
 Pour the batter into the hot skillet and spread to even out the surface.
-Cook on the stovetop for 1 minute, then bake for 20 to 25 minutes, until golden brown.
+Cook on the stovetop for 1 minute, then bake for 18 minutes, until golden brown.
 The edges should be crispy.

 Slice into squares and serve.
 Cowboys will smile.